Mois de la francophonie 2026

 Découvrez ci-dessous notre programme qui mettra en lumière de nombreux aspects de la culture, de l'histoire et de la musique tunisienne !

-Discover the flavors of Tunisia with first cooking class of Mois de la Francophonie, dedicated to Tunisian tagine!
+Discover the flavors of Tunisia with the first cooking class of Mois de la Francophonie, dedicated to Tunisian tagine!

-Start Mois de la Francophonie with the opening reception of the exhibit EYES Series by the Franco-Tunisian artist WERIEM.
+Start Mois de la Francophonie with the opening reception of the exhibit Théâtre du Silence by the Franco-Tunisian artist WERIEM.

 Credits Elias Strale, Tunisia